Generative music with networked iterative maps — made easy

 Your bug reports and thoughts are welcome.

 Let me know what you create with Nodewebba!

 Nodewebba has a Google-groups discussion list.
 Please feel free to join and post questions, ideas, bug reports, and links to interesting things made with Nodewebba.
 Subscribe by going to the Nodewebba-Discuss page and following the instructions there.

 Nodewebbas is Open Source.
 The full Max/MSP source is available at GitHub.

 Max/MSP programmers can access the inputs and outputs of the main functions of Nodewebba through send/receive ports, including all of the parameters of nodes.
 Thus direct connection with patch cords is not necessary.
 Documentation of these variables can be found in the Coder's Reference — available in the Github source, in the Docs folder.

 When I try to start the application on my Macintosh, it tells me the application is corrupted and should be trashed.

 To keep users extra safe, by default Mac OS only allows particular applications to launch.
 It appears that Max-built applications do not yet have the ability to be 'signed' properly so Mac OS will trust them.
 So your System Preferences must be set to allow downloaded applications to run.
-See here for how to configure your preferences.
+See the note above under Installation.

 Where is the documentation?